BWNC-code/book-worm/README.md

 ### Cloning and Forking

--At the top of the repository page, select fork and choose a name for the new repository to create a copy
+- At the top of the repository page, select fork and choose a name for the new repository to create a copy

--Alternatively select code above the file viewer and either use the link to pull a copy of the code or download the code as a zip file
+- Alternatively select code above the file viewer and either use the link to pull a copy of the code or download the code as a zip file

 ### Local Deployment

 - Navigate to [Gitpod](https://gitpod.io/)

 - Login using a Github account

 - Download and install the Gitpod browser extension

 - Return to the repository

 - Select the green Gitpod button above the file viewer

 ### Remote Deployment